A Little About The Recipe: My Baddha Bowl of Beef Cubes for One

 This particular recipe was developed to be a meal in itself, so it doesn’t need a side dish at all.

 This is something to keep in mind for keto and Atkin’s Induction.
 While 10.8g of net carbs might sound like a lot for one recipe, it is the only recipe you will need for a whole filling meal.
 This would leave you around 9g carbs to spend for the rest of the day.
 The protein adds up to 65g, which is also, I feel, within acceptable boundaries for the main meal; but, you would need to watch your protein content for other meals just in case.
 A good dollop of Easy Homemade Mayonnaise would add in a little fat to this dish at no extra cost to your carbs or protein.
 (It makes it taste even better but can look a little weird.)

 The total carbs are 20g.
 Again, this is for an entire meal by itself, and so you won’t need to consume any more carbs for that meal.
 I think this makes it a good choice for use in Atkins’ Maintenance lifestyles as well.

-Should you use home-made stock, this recipe is completely paleo and whole30 compliant.
+Should you use home-made stock, this recipe is completely paleo, leave out the almond flour and it will make it whole30 compliant as well.
 Paleo-ish can, to save some kitchen time, use store-bought stock easily enough.
 If you want it more creamy, remove 100ml of stock and add in coconut cream instead.

 And Here It Is: My Baddha Bowl of Beef Cubes for One